-Based on the above, the study was initially considered a Schedule B activity, given one of the options previously suggested in the capacity study involves the establishment of stormwater detention/retention ponds off road, potentially on municipal parkland.
-(As noted in Section 6, the schedule selection was changed to a Schedule C, to consider the use of a natural ravine for storm water management.)
+Based on the above, the study was initially considered a Scheduled B activity, given one of the options previously suggested in the capacity study involves the establishment of stormwater detention/retention ponds off road, potentially on municipal parkland.
+The Schedule selection was confirmed as options were analyzed and a preferred solution established.
+(As noted in Section 6 the schedule selection has been changed to a Schedule C, to consider the use of a natural ravine for storm water management.)